-Step 1: Identifying the parts.
+Step 1i: Internally mounted Pi parts identification.

-You should have in your possession a Model A or Model B Raspberry Pi computer.
-The Apple II Pi adapter card, labeled as such at the top, is the connection between the Raspberry Pi and the Apple II.
-It provides power and communications channel between the two.
-The Apple II Pi card has a female header at the top where the Raspberry Pi's GPIO header plugs in.
+The internally mounted Apple II Pi card uses the female header at the top where the Raspberry Pi's GPIO header plugs in.
 The orientation is such that the USB ports stick out the front, the SD card sticks out the back (over the top of the chips on the adapter card), and the HDMI port is at the bottom.
 Refer to the following picture for clarification:

 Note that the composite video port and the audio headphone jack are oriented upwards.
-Due to the limited space inside the Apple II case, these ports are inaccessible without additional hardware modification.
+Due to the limited space inside the Apple IIe case, these ports are inaccessible without additional hardware modification with the lid closed.
 The HDMI port, oriented at the bottom, requires a 90 or 270 degree adapter for access.
 Some HDMI cables can be bought with this angle built-in and tend to have more clearance than just the adapter.
 Depending on the slot you want to plug your Apple II Pi in to, the 90 or 270 degree adapter will provide the access to the HDMI port and clear the motherboard standoffs.
-If your monitor only has a DVI connection, you will need either a HDMI $\leftrightarrow$ DVI cable or HDMI $\leftrightarrow$ DVI adapter.
+If your monitor only has a DVI connection, you will need either a HDMI ↔ DVI cable or HDMI ↔ DVI adapter.
 All of these cables and adapters can easily be found on Amazon.com (links in Appendix).
 Refer to the following pictures to see which adapter/cable you need for your installation: